loot/loot/README.md

 Run the `scripts/installer.iss` [Inno Setup](http://www.jrsoftware.org/isinfo.php) script to build an installer executable in the `build` folder.
 If the unofficial Korean and Simplified Chinese Inno Setup translation files are installed alongside the official translation files, then the installer script will also offer those language options.
 If they are not found, the installer will be built without them.

 The archive packaging script requires [Git for Windows](http://git-for-windows.github.io/) and [7-Zip](http://7-zip.org) to be installed.
-It also requires the [fs-extra](https://www.npmjs.com/package/fs-extra) Node.js module, which can be installed using  `npm install fs-extra`.
 The script can be run using `node scripts/archive.js`, and will create `.7z` archives for LOOT and its API in the `build` folder.
 The archives will be given filenames using the output of `git describe --tags --long`.

 ## Snapshot Builds